nnm-psd/nnm-psd.github.io/README.md

 - Showcased projects, skills, and experience in an aesthetically pleasing manner.

 ### Risk Scoring project
-- Built a task manager application using React.js and Node.js with MongoDB as the database.
+- Built a model to assess the probability of clients stop using the service.
-- Implemented features such as user authentication, task creation, deletion, and status tracking.
+- Implemented different methods of Machine Learning to classify and score the clients.

 ### Blogging Platform
 - Developed a full-stack blogging platform using MERN stack (MongoDB, Express.js, React.js, Node.js).